Vibe Check: Understanding the Effects of LLM-Based Conversational Agents' Personality and Alignment on User Perceptions in Goal-Oriented Tasks: Study

 \subsection{Participants}

-To detect a one-standard-deviation effect in our 3×1 between-subjects design, a priori power analysis indicated a minimum sample of 148 participants (\(\alpha = .05; 1 - \beta = .80\)).
-To meet this threshold, we therefore recruited 150 US adults through Prolific, with 50 participants assigned to each experimental condition (low, medium, high) in a counterbalanced order.
+To detect a one-standard-deviation effect in our 3×1 between-subj\-ects design, a priori power analysis indicated a minimum sample of 148 participants (\(\alpha = .05; 1 - \beta = .80\)).
+To meet this threshold, we therefore recruited 150 US adults through Prolific, with 50 participants assigned to each experimental condition (low, medium, high) in a counter-balanced order.

 Recruitment filters required a minimum task approval rate of 98\% and at least one year of activity on the platform.
 Our eligibility was defined as (i) self-reported high English proficiency for effective CA interaction, and (ii) at least minimal prior exposure to CAs.
 All participants met these criteria, and all identified English as their native language.
 Consistent with the inclusion criterion, 72\% described themselves as ``very'' or ``completely'' familiar with CAs (ratings 4--5 on the 5-point familiarity scale), and 71.3\% reported using a CA at least weekly (ratings 4--5 on the frequency scale).